BuddyForms/BuddyForms-Custom-Login/readme.txt

 Seamless integration with BuddyForms: Use this plugin in conjunction with BuddyForms to extend the functionality and create advanced user management solutions.

 ##Restrict the site access and create a private community
-    ** Restrict your site and network and enable acces to individuell pages or complete post types.
+#Restrict your site and network and enable acces to individuell pages or complete post types.
-    ** Redirect logged off users to a login and create a private site or network ** Select public Accessible Pages
+#Redirect logged off users to a login and create a private site or network
+#Select public Accessible Pages
-    ** Select public Accessible Post Types
+#Select public Accessible Post Types

 ##Customizable login and registration forms
-Customizable login.
+#Customizable login.
 Add to any page

 ##Login Page
 Select the page you want to use for the global Login.
-> * Display Login Form?
+#Display Login Form?
-	** Overwrite the page content
+verwrite the page content
-	** Above the content
+Above the content
-	** Under the content
+Under the content
-	** Use the Shortcode
+#Use the Shortcode

 ##Display Registration Link?
-    ** Select a registration page to rewrite the registration Link
+Select a registration page to rewrite the registration Link

 ##Redirect after Login
-    ** Select a page you like to use for the redirect.
-    ** redirect to the user profile or any custom URL
+Select a page you like to use for the redirect. redirect to the user profile or any custom URL

 > #### Follow Us
 > [Blog](https://themekraft.com/blog/) | [Facebook](https://www.facebook.com/buddyforms/) | [YouTube](https://www.youtube.com/playlist?list=PLYPguOC5yk7_aB2Q2FTaktqHCXDc_mzqb)